 Fellowships provide an opportunity for scholars to conduct resident, independent study under the guidance of an NMNH staff advisor.

 Internships offer undergraduate, graduate and advanced high school students a mentor-guided experience designed to meet their learning objectives.

 The Department hosts many volunteers who assist in research and collections tasks.
-A minimum commitment of 3 consecutive months is required and at least 6 hours per week.
+A minimum commitment of 3 consecutive months, and at least 6 hours per week, is required.